How to file a Pennsylvania annual report

 Special circumstances

 An entity's first annual report is not due in the same calendar year it is formed.
 If you form or register in 2025, your first annual report is due in 2026 on the deadline that corresponds to your entity type.
+The statute draws no distinction based on when during the calendar year formation occurs; the exemption applies uniformly whether you formed in January or December.
 All fees are subject to change.

 Do entities formed in 2025 need to file an annual report this year?